 The project represents a major infrastructure work and an important opportunity for economic development for the country since it will be part of China's new connectivity network with the rest of the world, comprised by sea and land lanes.
-The operations of this project are estimated to commence by the end of 2024.
+The operations of this project are estimated to commence in 2025.

-(e.2) Bond issuance
+(f.2) Bond issuance